Food Insecurity Among Senior Citizens Growing as Population AgesMay 18, 2017 | 12:04 pm |

 Senior citizens are the “fastest-growing food insecure population” in the United States.
-From 2001-14, the number of seniors facing hunger nearly doubled; since the start of the recession in 2007, that number has increased by 65%.
-For the first time ever, there are more than 10 million older Americans who are unsure of where they will find their next meal.
+Since the start of the recession in 2007, the number of seniors facing hunger has increased by 65%.
+Nearly 9 million older Americans are unsure of where they will find their next meal.

 Although Americans are remaining in the workforce longer, their earnings tend to decline as they get older.
 Diminished incomes, or losing a job altogether, combined with rising housing costs and health care bills has left millions of seniors at or below the poverty line.

 On top of that, the average household has little to no retirement savings.
 In fact, “1/3 of senior households has no money left over each month or is in debt after meeting essential expenses.”
 They live on fixed incomes and rely on programs like Social Security and Supplemental Security Income.
 The average monthly payment for both of those assistance programs comes out to around $2,000 per month combined.
 “Twenty-one percent of elderly married couples and 43% of unmarried persons rely on Social Security for 90% or more of their income.”